 The Star

-Can neighbourhood guards block roads in Malaysia?
+_____________________________________________Can neighbourhood guards block roads in Malaysia?

 You are driving down a shortcut that you have used countless times and as you are snickering over gaining the upper hand, you notice a barrier obstructing the road and slam on your brakes.
 You are confused as to why there is a barrier in the middle of the road and some security guards manning it and roll down your window to ask.